 - PRO number

-The most common way of shipping a LTL shipment is through its PRO number — several shipping companies will often ask you for this number.
+The most common way of shipping a LTL shipment is through its PRO number — several shipping companies will often ask you for this number, which is often used as your UPS freight tracking number.
 So, what is it?

 A SCAC code, which stands for “standard carrier alpha code,” is a code that is privately controlled by the US to identify road transport companies.
 Typically two to four letters long, the National Motor Freight Traffic Association first developed the code in the 1960s as road transport companies began digitizing their data and records.

-The PRO number follows the SCAC code, which essentially becomes a long barcode that allows for tracking a LTL shipment.
+The PRO number follows the SCAC code, which essentially becomes a long barcode that allows for LTL tracking services.
 This sticker is placed on the pallets in the truck where it can be recognized for shipment.
 Throughout the shipment, the PRO numbers are scanned and used a reference point for tracking the shipment as it moves throughout transfer facilities run by the carrier.

 PRO numbers are typically created by the carriers in advance of the shipment.
 This makes moving freight faster and easier as companies and individuals can simply pull a PRO number from a set of PRO numbers that have already been created by the software system.